Cold weather worries for your dog

 There seem to be two types of dogs: those that see the first few flakes of snow and decide that the sofa is a good spot to sleep away winter, and those that can’t wait for that fun white stuff to come so they can go bounding and rolling around in it.
-No matter what type of dog, or cat you have (or maybe you have both types!), it’s important to remember that winter comes with specific risks and safety concerns.
-It is up to us, the pet guardians, to ensure that our canine companions have everything they need to stay safe this winter!
+No matter what type of dog you have (or maybe you have both types!), it’s important to remember that winter comes with specific risks and safety concerns.
+It is up to us, the caregivers, to ensure that our canine companions have everything they need to stay safe this winter!

-Just like us, some pets need their winter coat and booties on to go outside.
-This can be especially important for dogs with short coats, younger or older pets, and those with certain diseases and conditions that can affect their ability to regulate their temperature.
-Make sure the coat is dry (wet coats can make a pet feel more chilled) and the boots are properly fitted (no one likes pinched toes!).
+Just like us, some dogs need their winter coat and booties on to go outside.
+This can be especially important for dogs with short coats, younger or older dogs, and those with certain diseases and conditions that can affect their ability to regulate their temperature.
+Make sure the coat is dry (wet coats can make an animal feel more chilled) and the boots are properly fitted (no one likes pinched toes!).